scotentSD/insights/_docs/Content/99-we-ask-repeatedly-for-the-same-info.md

 In 2020:
 - companies are averaging 2.2 products each where we require them to complete another application form
-- As processes are automated but not yet limked up, there is teh potential for teh situation to worsen before improving
+- As processes are automated but not yet linked up, there is the potential for the situation to worsen before improving

 ## Variations